Spargo Creek Mineral Spring

 From Daylesford: Head south out of Daylesford on the Ballan Road for 17km until you reach Spargo Creek.
 At the intersection just past the Mineral Springs Hotel, turn right into Spargo Creek Road (unmarked).

 After 3.8km, turn left through a gate and cattle grid.
 A sign "Spargo Creek Mineral Springs Reserve" is set above a wire fence.
-Within 700m you will reach a circular car park, from where a narrow track leads downstream along the left-hand bank of the Moorabool River to the mineral spring.
+Within 700m you will reach a circular car park, from where a narrow track leads downstream along the left-hand bank of the Moorabool River to the mineral spring which has water coming out of a pipe in a rock wall.
+There is a roof shelter with seating and interpretative signage.

 Access for Dogs: